How in the world do they do it?

 It turns out that there’s a significant amount of science backing up this phenomenon.
 German scientists found that night owls had a different brain composition than early risers.

-We don’t need to know exactly how it works to see how it affects how we write.
+We don’t need to know exactly how it works to see how it affects our writing.

 If you find that you’re much more productive in the morning, write in the morning.